kevin-sia/tic-tac-toe/README.md

 ## **Playing the Game**

-Simply open the tic_tac_toe.ipynb notebook, run all cells to define the game functions, then play the game in the last cell.
+Simply open the tic_tac_toe.ipynb notebook, then run all cells to define the game functions and begin playing the game in the last cell.
+The game steps are as follows:

 1. Player 1 chooses their marker
 2. A random number generator is used to determine which player goes first